gazolla/JavaChatAI/README.md

-# PostChatAI - Java AI Agent with MCP Protocol
+# JavaChatAI - Java AI Agent with MCP Protocol

 > Complete implementation example for the dev.to series **"From Zero to AI Agent: My Journey into Java-based Intelligent Applications"** by [@gazolla](https://dev.to/gazolla)